 44and the one sea, and the 12 oxen under the sea,

-45and the pots and the shovels and the basins: even all these vessels that Hiram made for king Solomon in the house of Yahweh were of burnished bronze.
+45and the pots and the shovels and the sprinkling-bowls: all these vessels that Hiram made for King Solomon in the house of Yahweh were of burnished bronze.

-46The king cast them in the plain of the Jordan, in the clay ground between Succoth and Zarethan.
+46The king cast them in the plain of the Jordan, in clay molds between Sukkoth and Zarethan.

-47Solomon left all the vessels unweighed because they were exceeding many; the weight of the bronze could not be found out.
+47Solomon left all the vessels unweighed because there were so many of them; the weight of the bronze was not measured.

-49and the lampstands, five on the right side and five on the left before the inner sanctuary, of pure gold; and the flowers and the lamps and the tongs, of gold;
+49and the menorahs, five on the right side and five on the left in front of the inner sanctuary, of pure gold; and the floral work and the lamps and the tongs, of gold;

-50and the cups and the snuffers and the basins and the spoons and the fire pans of pure gold; and the hinges, both for the doors of the inner house, the most holy place, and for the doors of the house, that is the nave, of gold.
+50and the cups and the snuffers and the sprinkling-bowls and the spoons and the firepans of pure gold; and the panels, both for the doors of the inner house, the Holy of Holies, and for the doors of the house, that is the Holy Place, of gold.

-51Thus all the work that king Solomon worked in the house of Yahweh was finished.
-Solomon brought in the things that David his father had dedicated, the silver and the gold and the vessels, and put them in the treasuries of the house of Yahweh.
+51Thus all the work that King Solomon did for the house of Yahweh was finished.
+And Solomon brought in the holy objects of David his father, the silver and the gold and the vessels, and put them in the treasuries of the house of Yahweh.